Today's Articles

 Samuel Mahareo

-*The birth of Samuel Maharero is celebrated on this date in 1856.
+*Samuel Maharero's birth is celebrated on this date in 1856.
 He was an African Chief of the Herero people in German Southwest Africa (today Namibia).

-He is one of nine national heroes of Namibia that were identified at the inauguration of the country's Heroes' Acre near Windhoek.
+He is one of Namibia's national heroes and was identified at the inauguration of the country's Heroes' Acre near Windhoek.
 Founding President Sam Nujoma remarked in his inauguration speech on August 26, 2002, that:

 Chief Samuel Maharero started to make plans for an uprising against the German colonial authorities and white German settlers in the country.
 As a result, in January 1904, the uprising began, and chief Maharero's forces surrounded the German colonial settlers at Okahandja, Omaruru, and the famous Battle of Ohamakari near the Waterberg Mountain.
 The strength of his forces compelled the German colonial troops to send in reinforcements under the notorious General Lotha von Trotha, who carried out an extermination order to wipe out all women, children, and elderly persons.
 To his revolutionary spirit and his visionary memory, we humbly offer our honor and respect.

 Samuel Maharero died on March 14, 1923.
-Maharero is honored in the form of a granite tombstone with his name engraved and his portrait plastered onto the slab.
+His memory is honored by a granite tombstone engraved with his name and his portrait plastered onto the slab.

 To Become a Political Scientist